Saturday, September 30, 2023, 5p – 11p

 First Alaskans Magazine is pleased to offer you this free edition focusing on a remembrance of Joe Senungetuk, a new cargo program for back haul out of Nome, a report on the Tribal Clean Energy Summit, Native artist, Crystal Worl’s design of an Alaska Airlines aircraft, Book reviews from Native authors and other stories from around the state of Alaska.

 To increase readership and access, we are currently offering the magazine free of charge.
 In lieu of paid “subscriptions”, we are offering you the ability to become a supporter.
 In addition, we are launching a new online ad sales process in June to make it easier for advertisers to select from a menu of options for future editions.

 Native Minds Shaping Our Future.
 Connecting people and ideas producing knowledge that can be used to understand and improve the lives of Alaska Natives and all Alaskans.

 Compacting in Alaska – information and resources.

 Helping to develop the

-Elders & Youth Resolutions Passed:
+Elders & Youth Conference Registration is Open

 Our commitment to highlighting and supporting what is working well in Alaska, funding projects that promote healthy and thriving communities, and publishing the First Alaskans Magazine.